Skip to Main Content

 Where Santa Monica's Tasting Menu Scene Lands in 2025

 Los Angeles has spent the better part of a decade fragmenting its fine dining identity.
 The city that once defaulted to expense-account steakhouses and celebrity-chef hotel dining rooms now sustains a genuinely plural upper tier: New Taiwanese counter service at Kali, produce-driven Californian at Citrin, and at the more experimental end, a cluster of tasting-menu rooms where the format is as much part of the proposition as the food itself.
-Seline, which opened at 3110 Main Street in Santa Monica's mixed-retail Ste 132 footprint, sits in that experimental cluster.
-Its 2025 Michelin Plate recognition confirms it has earned a seat in the city's fine dining conversation, even if the full-star tier remains a different competitive bracket occupied by Vespertine and Hayato on the east side of the city.
+Seline is a restaurant in Santa Monica at 3110 Main St Ste 132, priced at about $295 per person, and it sits in that experimental cluster.
+It has earned recognition in the city's fine dining conversation.

 The address matters as much as the accolade.
 Santa Monica's Main Street corridor has historically been a neighbourhood dining strip rather than a destination dining corridor.
 Seline's presence there signals a slow shift: tasting-menu formats no longer require the density of downtown or the cachet of Beverly Hills to build a credible audience.
 For readers already tracking the city's dining geography, compare this to the way Ardor positioned itself inside a hotel footprint on the Westside, or how Bar Etoile drew fine-dining attention to a neighbourhood context that wouldn't have sustained it a few years earlier.